udev-br/SIGFOX-EDK/README.md

 * _int16_t_ __i16_converted_y__
 * _int16_t_ __i16_converted_z__
 Depending on which function was called to return it, he struct will contain data for each axis of either the accelerometer or the magnetometer.

+_Be aware that not all EDK models include the 6-axis sensor.
+Please check which version you require prior to purchasing._

 <sub>[Back to top](#top)</sub>